The Last Slow Song

 About the Author

-David Samuel Levinson is the author of the story collection, Most of Us Are Here Against Our Will (Viking Penguin UK, 2004), as well as two novels, the most recent being Tell Me How This Ends Well (Hogarth, 2017).
+David Samuel Levinson is the author of the story collection, Most of Us Are Here Against Our Will (Viking Penguin UK, 2004), as well the novels Tell Me How This Ends Well (Hogarth, 2017) and Antonia Lively Breaks the Silence (Algonquin Books, 2013).

-He has been nominated for the Pushcart Prize and received fellowships from Yaddo, the Jentel Foundation, Ledig House, the Santa Fe Arts Institute and the Sewanee Writers’ Conference, among others.
-His writing has appeared in The Atlantic, RE:AL, storySouth, The James White Review, The Brooklyn Review, Prairie Schooner, The New Penguin Book of Gay Short Stories, and more.
-He also teaches creative writing.
+He has received fellowships from Yaddo, the Jentel Foundation, Ledig House, the Santa Fe Arts Institute, the Sewanee Writers’ Conference, and the Marguerite & Lamar Smith Fellowship for Writers.
+His stories and poetry have appeared in The Atlantic, RE:AL, storySouth, The James White Review, The Brooklyn Review, Prairie Schooner, The Toronto Quarterly, West Branch, and Post Road, among others.
+He served as the Fellow in Fiction at Emory University from 2013 to 2015.
+He teaches fiction workshops and works with mentees for Writing Workshops Dallas and UCLA Online.

 That night, I rode my bike out of Red Hook to Tam’s, passing through the quiet streets and across the BQE.
 She lived in Cobble Hill, which at one time had been incredibly affordable, but recently had become clogged with baby-strollers and mean-eyed Jamaican and Polish nannies who surged down sidewalks as if they owned them.